-What’s an average price for an attorney’s fee in NYC?
+What’s an average price for a real estate attorney’s fee in NYC?

-It’s pretty much a certainty that if you are buying a $50 million plus condo, your attorney’s fees will be more than if you were buying one for $500,000.
-That said, this fee is generally a flat price — around $2000 to $3000 per purchase for a “normal” transaction.
-It’s a given that outside of NYC, an attorney’s fee will drop in areas such as Long Island or the Hudson Valley.
+The real estate attorney’s fee is generally a flat price — around $2000 to $3000 per purchase for a “normal” transaction.
+An attorney’s fee will drop in areas outside of NYC such as Long Island or the Hudson Valley.

 What should you be aware of when estimating your attorney’s fee?

 Avoid closing attorneys who charge by the hour!
 Some family lawyers have a one-size-fits-all approach.
 One minute they’re handling a divorce, the next filing a lawsuit against a nursing home, and the next they’re doing your closing.

 These attorneys may insist on charging an hourly rate.
 That only shows that, unlike specialized real estate attorneys, they are inexperienced in this area.
 Avoid these guys unless the transaction is very basic.